aka7/cis-rhel-ansible-audit/README.md

 Insipired by https://github.com/major/cis-rhel-ansible but instead of applying the changes, this will just report if a system passes or fails for each task.

-Example:
+### setup
-add  hosts in test-hosts
+add  hosts in your ansible file, i.e test-hosts update vars/main.yml with your setup

+### Example:
 ```
 ansible-playbook -i test-hosts playbook.yml --extra-vars="nodes=all" --tags=level2 -K -k
 ```